semlette/flutter_to_mobilepay/README.md

 ### Implementation

 On the native side of things, Flutter to MobilePay is written in Objective C and Java.
-It does most things by calling the platform with maps as arguments containing the needed data.
+It does most things by calling the platform with maps as arguments, containing the needed data.
 However the payments are implemented using an EventChannel stream.
-This is because the payment callback is sent to the Android activity and iOS app delegate, not the function creating the payment. **(TODO: Tjek om det stadig sker)** This is also the reason why order IDs must be unique.
+This is because the payment callback is sent to the Android activity and iOS app delegate, not the function creating the payment.
+When the payment callback is received, it transforms it into a map and sends it to Flutter through the EventChannel.
+`createPayment()` awaits the payment and returns it to the user.